vorsocom/mugen/docs/extensions.md

         """Get the platforms this extension supports."""
         return []

-    def platform_supported(self, platform: str) -> bool:
-        """Determine if the extension supports the specified platform.""" return not self.platforms or platform in self.platforms

     @property
     def message_types(self) -> list[str]:
         """Get the list of message types handled by this extension."""